gregology/gregology.github.io/_posts/2026-02-05-elegant-code-contributions.md

 ### Slop²
 Don't trust AI agents to write static instructions for other agents.
 Static instructions should be curated by smart opinionated expert humans.

+### The IKEA effect
+The IKEA effect is a cognitive bias where humans place a disproportionately high value on ~~things~~ code they partially created.

 ### Slop compounds
 Coding patterns can spread like fire through a codebase.
 AI agents are an accelerant.